FREERIDE Endurance TestRocky Mountain Altitude Powerplay C70 – the final report

 · 28.09.2023

-In action: Trails like this are almost too tame for the downhill Altitude Powerplay.
+In action: Trails like these are almost too tame for the downhill-focused Altitude Powerplay.

 Photo: Max Fuchs / Mediengruppe Klambt

-The Rocky Mountain Altitude caused a lot of aha-effects in past tests: because it's handy, fast and playful.
-FREERIDE editor Laurin Lehner chose the e-counterpart as an endurance test bike - and found it difficult.
+The Rocky Mountain Altitude caused quite a stir in previous tests: it’s manoeuvrable, fast and fun to ride.
+FREERIDE editor Laurin Lehner chose the e-bike version for a long-term test – and found it a bit of a struggle.

-Why do some things have such a high want-to-have factor, even though they are not very practical for you? - or just then?
-Examples: A watch that is water-resistant to 100 metres, even though you are not an expedition diver.
-Or a Land Rover Defender if you live in the city centre.
-Or a heavy e-freerider if you like jibbing with light bikes on tame trails.
-The organic enduro Altitude had excited me, so I was tempted by the E version.
-I got a Rocky Mountain Altitude Powerplay C70 as a long-term test bike.
+Why do some things have such a strong ‘must-have’ appeal, even though they’re not particularly practical for you?
+Or perhaps that’s exactly when?
+Examples: A watch that’s water-resistant to 100 metres, even though you’re not an expedition diver.
+Or a Land Rover Defender, when you live in the city centre.
+Or a heavy e-freerider when you prefer to jib on gentle trails with lightweight bikes.
+I’d been impressed by the organic-themed Altitude enduro, so the e-version really appealed to me.
+I was given a Rocky Mountain Altitude Powerplay C70 as a long-term test bike.

-Control centre: The speedometer provides all the data the rider needs.
+Control centre: The speedometer provides all the data the driver needs.
 There are four modes to choose from.
-Everything can be customised.Photo: Laurin Lehner / Mediengruppe KlambtControl centre: The speedometer provides all the data the rider needs.
+Everything can be customised.Photo: Laurin Lehner / Mediengruppe KlambtControl centre: The speedometer provides all the data the driver needs.
 There are four modes to choose from.
-Everything can be customised.Super: Shimano's XT brakes were reliable throughout the entire period of use.
-Recommended purchase!Photo: Laurin Lehner / Mediengruppe KlambtSuper: Shimano's XT brakes were reliable throughout the entire period of use.
-Recommended purchase!
+Everything can be customised.Brilliant: Shimano’s XT brakes proved completely reliable throughout their entire period of use.
+Highly recommended!Photo: Laurin Lehner / Mediengruppe KlambtBrilliant: Shimano’s XT brakes proved completely reliable throughout their entire period of use.
+Highly recommended!

-The Altitude Powerplay is a classic E-freerider: lots of travel, lots of battery, lots of power!
-The equipment of the C70 model is solid, but nothing special for the price.
-The sturdy XT brakes from Shimano are a positive feature.
-Rocky's own motor in the bottom bracket provides powerful propulsion.
-The removable 720 Wh battery provides a long range.
-Top!
-I didn't like the rather insensitive motor control and the rough pedalling feel.
+The Altitude Powerplay is a classic e-freerider: plenty of suspension travel, plenty of battery capacity, plenty of power!
+The spec on the C70 model is solid, but nothing out of the ordinary for the price.
+The reliable Shimano XT brakes are a particular highlight.
+In the bottom bracket, Rocky’s in-house motor provides powerful propulsion.
+The removable 720 Wh battery delivers a long range.
+Brilliant!
+I was less impressed by the rather unresponsive motor control and the rough pedalling feel.

 1